Living in a Material World

 With all the technological advances that we're having every few months or so, the demand for newer better things are increasing.
 However old the motto, "keep up with the Joneses," still applies to society today.
 Many know that there is more to life than what it has to offer, like fame, riches, a big house, or sports car, but may choose to dismiss it or are simply content in the current state they are in.

-.
+In class, we read a poem about Richard Cory by Edwin Arlington Robinson.
 No doubt, the first thing on my mind was Simon and Garfunkel's Richard Cory.

 (Song could be heard by clicking HERE)